strummer/strummer/builder/README.md

 Builder is a web-based tool that gives you instant feedback on your app as you build it.
 Think of it like your on-site helper to make sure you aren't breaking everything.

-# Getting Started

-To access Builder, hit '~' (like the Quake console!) or click on the icon that appears for signed-in users with the 'Admin' flag set.

-# Installation

-To run the Builder prototype, you need to setup NodeJS (static server) and Karma (test runner).

-### Install NodeJS

-Follow the instructions at: http://nodejs.org/

-### Install depdendencies

-1. Open the Builder directory in your terminal: `cd ./builder`
-2. Run npm install to install basic dependencies: `npm install`

-## Contributing

-To install tests or start hacking on Builder, visit the [Contributing](docs/contributing.md) page.

 # Features

 ## View your Structures